New Netherland settlements: Patroonships

 In 1629, the Dutch West India Company introduced the Charter of Freedoms and Exemptions, a series of inducements commonly known as the patroon system.
 Invested members could receive vast land patents and manorial rights, somewhat reminiscent of a feudal lord, if they were willing to fulfill certain conditions, including transporting and settling at least 50 persons.
 A number of attempts were made, but the only notable success was the Manor of Rensselaerswyck.
 Pavonia, across the river from New Amsterdam, was returned to the company and became a company-managed holding.
 In 1640, company policy was changed to allow land purchases by individuals in good standing.

 South River

-Another patroon patent was Zwaanendael Colony later named by the British, Lewes, Delaware (the town is still known as such), the first Dutch colonial settlement on the Zuyd Rivier (Delaware Bay), but it was plundered soon after its founding in 1631.
+Another patroon patent was Zwaanendael Colony later named by the British, Lewes, Delaware (the town is still known as such), the first Dutch colonial settlement on the South River (Delaware Bay), but it was plundered soon after its founding in 1631.
 After 1638, settlement was mostly in New Sweden, and these were brought under New Netherland control in 1655 when Fort Casimir was built.
 In 1663, Pieter Corneliszoon Plockhoy attempted to create a utopian settlement in the region, but it expired under English rule.